NHSDigital/eps-steel-thread/README.md

 # Electronic Prescription Service Assurance Tool

-This is a frontend site to assist with testing and tracking implemented features for the *Electronic Prescription Service FHIR® API*.
+This is a hosted site to assist with testing and tracking implemented features for the *Electronic Prescription Service FHIR® API*.

 ## Environments